abilandz/PH8124/Lecture_9/Lecture_9.md

 ### 2. Searching for files and directories: **find** and **locate** <a name="find"></a>

-We have already seen how we can list the content of the specified directory with the known location in the filesystem with **ls** command.
-However, in case we need to search for specific files or directories at unknown locations in the filesystem hierarchy, **ls** command cannot be used.
-Instead, we can use the **Linux** command  **find** which was designed precisely for that sake.
-This powerful command can perform search by name, by creation, accession and modification date, by owner, by permissions etc. In addition, **find** can immediately perform some actions on the result of its search (for instance, it can immediately delete all files it has found, rename all directories, etc.).
+We have already seen how we can list the content of the specified directory with the known location in the filesystem with the **ls** command.
+However, in case we need to search for specific files or directories at unknown locations in the filesystem hierarchy, the **ls** command cannot be used.
+Instead, we can use the **Linux** command **find** which was designed precisely for that purpose.
+This powerful command can perform a search by name, by creation, accession and modification date, by owner, by permissions, etc. In addition, **find** can immediately perform some actions on the result of its search (for instance, it can immediately delete all files it has found, rename all directories, etc.).

 The generic usage of command **find** can be described as follows:
 ```bash
 find Where What Action
 ```
-When interpreting its arguments, **find** defaults the meaning of first arguments which are not preceded by ```-``` or ```--``` to a list of directories in which the search will be performed.
+When interpreting its arguments, **find** defaults the meaning of the first arguments that are not preceded by ```-``` or ```--``` to a list of directories in which the search will be performed.
 Therefore, in the above generic syntax 'Where' stands for one or more directories.
 After that, **find** expects one or more options starting with ```-``` or ```--``` , which will typically nail down what **find** needs to search for ('What' in the above syntax).
 Finally, there exists a special option **-exec** after which we can optionally set the commands which **find** will execute immediately on the results it has found ('Action').

 The usage of **find** is best illustrated with concrete examples.
 Let us start with a directory named 'Examples' in which we have the following situation:
 ```bash